Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Notation Preliminaries.

-The input to the problem consists of a set of unrelated parallel machines~$M$ of cardinality~$m$.
 This paper considers two online models.
-In the first model, known as \emph{online-list}, the scheduler is presented a sequence of jobs $j\in J$ one after the other.
-Whenever a job is presented the algorithm has to assign it to one of the machines before the next job is presented.
-The machine assignment is decided when a job arrives and the decision on the time the job begins being processed can be deferred.
-It is unknown how many jobs will arrive, but once all jobs in $J$ have arrived, the jobs assigned to any one of the machines must be scheduled on that machine.
+In the first model, known as \emph{online-list}, the scheduler is presented the jobs $j\in J$ one after the other.
+Whenever a job is presented, the algorithm has to assign it to one of the machines before the next job is presented.
+The decision when the job begins being processed can be deferred until all jobs have arrived.
+It is unknown how many jobs will arrive, but once all jobs in $J$ have arrived, the jobs assigned to any one of the machines must be sequenced on that machine in some order.
 In the second model, known as \emph{online-time}, time progresses and jobs appear over time at their individual release times.
 Let $r_j$ denote the release time of job $j$.
-At the moment of arrival $r)_j$, but also at a later point in time a job must be assigned to a machine.
-Once assigned to a machine, the job may wait until a later time to be processed.
-Each job needs to be executed on exactly one (and any one) of the machines in~$M$, and each machine can process at most one job at a time.
+At the moment of arrival $r_j$, or possibly at a later point in time, a job must be assigned to a machine.
+Once assigned to a machine, the job may possibly wait until an even later point in time to be processed.

-The jobs are nonpreemptive.
-This means that a job, once started, must not be interrupted until its completion.
-Moreover, the jobs are stochastic, meaning that each job $j$'s processing time is revealed to the scheduler in the form of a random variable~$\p_{ij}$ for every machine~$i\in M$.
+The jobs are stochastic, meaning that each job $j$'s processing time is revealed to the scheduler at the point of arrival in the form of a random variable~$\p_{ij}$ for every machine~$i\in M$.
 If job~$j$ is assigned to machine~$i$, its processing time will be random according to~$\p_{ij}$.
 It is allowed that certain jobs $j\in J$ cannot be processed on certain machines~$i\in M$, in which case $\E[\p_{ij}]=\infty$.

 In the stochastic scheduling model, the realization of the processing time of a job~$j$ becomes known at the moment that the job completes.
-This paper considers designing a non-anticipatory scheduling policy $\Pi$ that minimizes the expected total weighted completion time~$\E\bigl[\sum_j w_jC_j\bigr]$, where~$C_j$ denotes the completion time of job~$j$ in the schedule $\Pi$.
+This paper considers designing a non-anticipatory scheduling policy $\Pi$ that minimizes the expected total weighted completion time~$\E\bigl[\sum_j w_jC_j\bigr]$, where~$C_j$ denotes the random variable for the completion time of job~$j$ under policy $\Pi$.